Learn about fun and simple math games for kids in school and at home.

 - Make your own game with index cards.
 You can match math facts with answers, shapes, or numbers with number words.

-War is another classic game – and it’s easy to adapt it to create fun math games for kids of any age (check out the variations below).
+War is another classic game – and it’s easy to adapt it to create fun and simple math games for kids of any age (check out the variations below).

 Players each have a deck of cards (or split a deck of cards evenly.)
 They stack their cards face down, then each player turns over one cards at a time.
 The player with the largest number gets both cards.
 If there is a tie, players each adds two more cards (one face down and one face up.)
 The player with the largest number on the new cards gets all 6 cards.